4QuantOSS/OpenDIGITS/README.md

 ### Installation issues
 * First, check out the instructions above
-* Then, ask questions on our [user group](https://groups.google.com/d/forum/digits-users)

-### Usage questions
-* First, check out the [Getting Started](docs/GettingStarted.md) page
-* Then, ask questions on our [user group](https://groups.google.com/d/forum/digits-users)

 ### Bugs and feature requests
-* Please let us know by [filing a new issue](https://github.com/NVIDIA/DIGITS/issues/new)
+* Please let us know by [filing a new issue](https://github.com/4QuantOSS/OpenDIGITS/issues/new)
 * Bonus points if you want to contribute by opening a [pull request](https://help.github.com/articles/using-pull-requests/)!
-  * You will need to send a signed copy of the [Contributor License Agreement](CLA) to digits@nvidia.com before your change can be accepted.